fixie-ai/ai-jsx/packages/docs/docs/getting-started.md

 LLM apps are more powerful when we enrich the prompt with real-time data.
 Let's augment our example to include that.

-1. Create a new file in the demo directory called `data.json`:
+1. Create a new file in the your project directory called `data.json`:
    ```json
    { "name": "sam", "age": 42, "hobbies": ["painting"] }
    ```